audaciaconsulting/Audacia.CodeAnalysis/dotnet-roslyn/analyzers/Audacia.CodeAnalysis.Analyzers/README.md

 - The diagnostic `Dto`s is removed unless explicitly included above.
 - The suffixes are case-sensitive, in case another word happens to end with the same letters.

-## ACL1014 - Don't include numbers in identifiers
+## ACL1014 - Do not include numbers in identifier name

 <table>